Stephen Downing (producer): Hollywood career

 Downing's Hollywood credits include writing or producing credits on over 500 hours of television dating back to the 1965.
-His first Hollywood job was as a technical advisor on Adam-12, advising Jack Webb who would later buy Downing's first script for the T.V. show Dragnet.
+His first Hollywood job was as a technical advisor on Adam-12, advising Jack Webb who would later buy Downing's first script for the TV show Dragnet.
 While an LAPD officer he used three screen names to stay off the department's radar.
 He used the pseudonyms Michael Donovan, Sean Baine, and Adrian Leeds for his screenwriting credits.
-As Michael Donovan, Downing wrote for ten shows, including episodes of Dragnet, Adam-12, Emergency, and Police Story.
-As Sean Baine, he wrote for 16 shows, including Kojak, Quincy M.E., Get Christie Love!, and the Streets of San Francisco.
+As Michael Donovan, Downing wrote for ten shows, including episodes of Dragnet, Adam-12, Emergency!, and Police Story.
+As Sean Baine, he wrote for 16 shows, including Kojak, Quincy, M.E., Get Christie Love!, and The Streets of San Francisco.
 As Adrian Leeds, he wrote for five shows, including Baretta and Police Woman.
 Downing would write on weekends and his wife, Adrienne Allen, would deliver his scripts to producers.

 After retiring from the LAPD, Downing began exclusively using his real name for television projects.
 Downing has served as executive producer/show-runner/writer on fourteen television shows as himself.
-His TV production credits include the series MacGyver, T. J. Hooker, Knight Rider, F/X: The Series, and RoboCop (the TV series).
+His production credits include the series MacGyver, T. J. Hooker, Knight Rider, F/X: The Series, and RoboCop.
 He has written and produced numerous made-for-television movies and mini-series including Without Warning: Terror in the Tower (about the first bombing of the New York World Trade Center in 1993), Crisis in Mid-Air, Alone in the Neon Jungle, Command in Hell, and numerous projects adapting the novels of John Jakes.
 Additional writing-only credits under his real name include CHiPs, Nero Wolfe, Sierra, McClain's Law, and Walking Tall.

 Downing has also been featured as himself many documentaries, including Legalize It, The Culture High, American Drug War 2: Cannabis Destiny, and With Justice and Dignity: A Caravan for Peace.

-His most recent work, HATE TRAIN, a screenplay about a Black female homicide detective who derails a murderous PAC supported white supremacist conspiracy launched from Palm Beach, Florida, was completed and taken to the production marketplace in May 2021.
+His most recent work, Hate Train, a screenplay about a Black female homicide detective who derails a murderous PAC supported white supremacist conspiracy launched from Palm Beach, Florida, was completed and taken to the production marketplace in May 2021.

-He is currently working on a screenplay about Shona Banda, a mother suffering from Crohn's Disease who became a victim of the state of Kansas’ War on Cannabis.
+He is currently working on a screenplay about Shona Banda, a mother suffering from Crohn's Disease who became a victim of the state of Kansas' War on Cannabis.